A-Julien/lampadaire-project/Readme.md

 The development is done under docker.

+Please read `docker-compose` documentation.

 All docker config file are in `src/main/docker`.

 Dev docker config file :

 - `app-dev.yml`
-- `lampaderum-dev-node.dockerfile`
 - `lampaderum-dev-springboot.dockerfile`
 - `postgresql.yml, jhipster-registry.yml` same as prod.

-`lampaderum-dev-node.dockerfile` and `lampaderum-dev-springboot.dockerfile` are two docker images build for dev.
-This two images use your local project files to compile and execute programs.
+`lampaderum-dev-springboot.dockerfile` are docker images build for dev.
+This image use your local project files to compile and execute programs.
 This means that you can develop on your favorite IDE.

 ### Running dev build